Breeders' Cup Picks: 1-2-3 Best Bets For Saturday Nov 4, 2023

 4:25pm – Breeders’ Cup Turf Sprint (7f)

 SportsLens 1-2-3 Breeders’ Cup Saturday Picks: Live In The Dream will be fancied here for England after his surprise Nunthorpe Stakes win at York in August.
 However, he looks vulnerable here to a local-trained runner that has more experience at these tracks.
-Step forward last year’s winner Caravel, who is well-drawn in gate 3 and als gets the hadny 3lbs mares’ allowance again.
+Step forward last year’s winner Caravel, who is well-drawn in gate 3 and also gets the handy 3lbs mares’ allowance again.

 - CARAVEL